Learning spatio-temporal representations with temporal squeeze pooling: Introduction

 Hand-crafted features, such as 3D histograms of gradients \cite{klaser2008spatio}, scale-invariant spatio-temporal interest points \cite{laptev2005space,willems2008efficient} dense trajectories \cite{wang2013action} as well as the dynamics of change in movement and location \cite{GroupAction2018}, have been used in various video tasks.
 Bilen {\em et al.} \cite{bilen2017action} proposed dynamic images that summarize spatio-temporal information of a video clip into a single image which preserves the semantics of the scene in a compact format.

-Convolution Neural Networks (CNN) have been used for learning visual representations in many applications and recently they have been employed successfully for video processing as well.
+Convolution Neural Networks (CNN) have been used to learn visual representations in many applications, and recently they have been employed successfully for video processing.
 The two-stream video classification model \cite{simonyan2014two} contains both spatial and temporal processing pipelines.
 CNNs models containing 3D convolution kernels (3D CNN), such as C3D \cite{tran2015learning} and I3D \cite{carreira2017quo}, represent a promising way for spatio-temporal representation learning.
 However, 3D CNNs are prone to overfitting when trained on small datasets from scratch.
-Meanwhile, the training of 3D CNN on large datasets requires very large computational demands, and the model size is quadratic when compared to 2D CNNs used for video processing.
-Long short-term memory (LSTM) networks \cite{hochreiter1997long}, represent a category of recursive neural networks (RNN) that can learn the long term dependency of time series data and can compensate for the shortcomings of 2D CNNs to some extent.
+Meanwhile, the training of 3D CNN on large datasets requires great computational demands, and the model size is quadratic compared to 2D CNNs used for video processing.
+Long short-term memory (LSTM) networks \cite{hochreiter1997long}, represent a category of recursive neural networks (RNN) that can learn the long-term dependency of time series data and can compensate for the shortcomings of 2D CNNs to some extent.
 2D CNN$+$LSTM \cite{yue2015beyond} was proposed to capture the spatio-temporal information from videos.
 However, 2D CNN$+$LSTM was shown to have lower performance than the two-stream model in action recognition benchmarks, \cite{carreira2017quo}.